DownArrows/dab/README.md

 	ExecStart=/usr/local/bin/dab -log Error -config /etc/dab.conf.json
 	Restart=on-failure

+If you feel the need to be sure it is actually doing something, run it with `-log Debug`.

 ### Maintenance

 If the bot has been offline for a while, it will pick everything back up where it left,